-The relationship between PM and AFR is shown in the table below.
 The fuel level input is used to determine if a refueling event has occurred, either after the initial start or while the engine is running.
 If refueling event is detected (typically calibrated as a 10% increase in fuel level), the PCM tracks the "old" fuel being consumed by the engine.
 After a calibrated amount of "old" fuel has been consumed from the fuel lines, fuel rail, etc., the "new" fuel is assumed to have reached the engine.
 Normal long term fuel trim learning and purge control are temporarily disabled along with the evaporative system monitor and fuel system monitor to allow the composition of the fuel to be determined.
 The filtered value of short-term fuel trim is used during closed loop to adjust AFR in order to maintain stoichiometry.
 During learning, all changes in AFR are stored into the AFRMOD register.
 As updates are made to the AFRMOD register, the fuel composition register (PM) is updated and stored in Keep Alive Memory.
-Learning continues until the inference stabilizes with stabilized engine operating conditions are considered to have stabilized when all of the following conditions are satisfied:
+Learning continues until the inference stabilizes with stabilized engine operating conditions.
+The PM inference and engine operating conditions are considered to have stabilized when all of the following conditions are satisfied: